flexera-public/policy_templates/compliance/azure/compliance_score/README.md

-## Azure Regulatory Compliance Report
+## Azure Regulatory Compliance

 ### What it does

 This Policy Template will provide an overview for the various Regulatory Compliance controls and compliance scores.
-The policy will generate an email report.
+The policy will generate an email notification.

-### Pre-reqs
+### Pre-requisites

 - Azure Service Principal (AKA Azure Active Directory Application) with the appropriate permissions to manage resources in the target subscription
 - The following RightScale Credentials